AngelosFikias0/AngelosFikias0/README.md

 ### [5.
 Weather App](https://github.com/AngelosFikias0/Weather_App)
 - **Description**:
   A responsive weather application that allows users to view real-time weather updates.
-The app uses the **OpenWeatherMap API** to fetch current weather information based on the user's location, making it a practical tool for daily use.
+The app uses the **OpenWeatherMap Rest API** to fetch current weather information based on the user's location, making it a practical tool for daily use.
 The interface is simple yet clean, making it user-friendly for all.
 - **Technologies**:
   `CSS`, `HTML`, `JavaScript`